kurisuokabee/Nekonawa-GameProg3-Final-Project/README.md

 Trapped in Hell with only your upgradable phone, you must survive twisted realms, fight monstrous souls, and complete their quests to earn the keys needed to unlock a mysterious door.
 Cryptic calls from the devil’s “guide” test your wits as you navigate Limbo, Lust & Gluttony, and Greed & Anger—each step a fight for survival and their entertainment.

+> ⚠️ The game is not fully finished, but the ending is achievable.

 ## Gameplay Overview

 - **Explore Hell:** Traverse Limbo, Lust & Gluttony, and Greed & Anger, each with unique challenges and monsters.